esride-jts/geoint/README.md

 ## Geospatial Intelligence

-Geospatial Intelligence analyses various kinds of geospatial informations.
+Geospatial Intelligence means analysing various kinds of geospatial informations for creating geospatial knowledge.

 ### GEOINT Recon

-GEOINT Recon is a native desktop application using ArcGIS Runtime for Qt.
+GEOINT Recon is a native desktop application showing the capabilities for geospatial intelligence using ArcGIS Runtime for Qt.

 ```markdown
 Syntax highlighted code block